KompPsy/jupyter-service/README.md

 -     sudo systemctl status jupyterlab.service
       Expected Result : jupyterlab.service - Jupyter Lab Server will show as Active: active (running).
 >>
---**Note:** If jupyterlab.service does not show active and running status proceed to next steps.
+--**NOTE:** If jupyterlab.service does not show active and running status proceed to next steps.
 >>
 Disable and Stopping jupyterlab.service
 ---------------------------------------